malcolmsgroves/handwritten_digit_compression/README.md

 # Handwritten Digit Compression
 Final Project for NIC: GA / Perceptron hybrid for image compression and digit recognition.
+The program uses a genetic algorithm to break the handwritten digit bitmaps into regions.
+A perceptron is then trained with the sum of bits in each region as the input.
+Finally, the perceptron is tested on a test image set.

 After making the project, run